What is the Value of Knowledge™ approach? Where did it come from? How does it help us?

 The First Waves

 As early as the 1960s, leading management thinkers recognized the growing role of knowledge in our economy and society.
 Economist Fritz Machlup and “godfather of management” Peter Drucker were among the First Knowledge Wave to document this trend.
 Now, over a half-century later, we take it for granted.

 That insight represented a great leap forward.
 However, while these pioneers gave us grand visions, insights, and theories, they left us with little in the way of tools to implement and manage them in the modern enterprise.
 “Knowledge” languished for three decades until a Second Knowledge Wave came along in the 1990s — Nonaka and Takeushi, Davenport and Prusak, Tom Stewart, and others.
 Knowledge into the enterprise in the form of “knowledge management” (KM).
 The knowledge ball moved down the field — it was a heady, exciting vision.

 Sustainable knowledge — the current Third Knowledge Wave — derives from one core insight: That knowledge, like any other resource (for example, plant and equipment, raw materials, people, and capital) carries with it both Benefits and Costs.
 In other words, knowledge is an investment — not just an overhead expense.
 The ROI of knowledge can be measured and managed, just as it is with investments in tangible enterprise resources.

-I have spent much of my career rendering operational the grand insights that those giants before me left behind.
-My mission is to translate their “big, hairy, audacious” ideas into initiatives that organizations can use — to solve their problems, to serve their clients and stakeholders, and to improve their performance and results.
+We are rendering operational the grand insights that those giants before us left behind.
+Our mission is to translate their “big, hairy, audacious” ideas into initiatives that organizations can use — to solve their problems, to serve their clients and stakeholders, and to improve their performance and results.

 Making Knowledge Work

-My professional goal is “making knowledge work”.
-To this end, my team has built a portfolio of assessment tools, models, lenses, and frameworks collectively called the Value of Knowledge™.
+Our professional goal — our purpose in life — is “making knowledge work”.
+To this end, we have built a portfolio of assessment tools, models, lenses, and frameworks collectively called the Value of Knowledge™.